cmput415/Tester/README.md

   * `-h`, `--help`: List options and flags

 #### Options
-  * `--package <path>`: Over-rides the test directory specified in the config file for quick debugging of a single test package.
+  * `--package <path>`: Overrides the test directory specified in the config file for quick debugging of a single test package.
   * `--timeout`: Set the maximum time before a testcase is interrupted and killed.
   * `--log-failures`: Only applicable for grading.
 Create a log of test cases that fail the solution compiler.